 Northeast Delta Dental in-network providers complete all of the paperwork for you -- and Delta Dental pays your dentist directly.
 To locate a Northeast Delta Dental in-network provider or obtain a claim form, please visit www.nedelta.com and select plan type Delta Dental Premier or Delta Dental PPO.

-ID Cards: Effective January 1, 2015 Northeast Delta Dental will issue an initial set of plastic ID cards to new primary subscribers only at the time of enrollment.
-They will no longer issue replacement cards and any fut7ure name or plan changes will be reflected on the subscriber’s electronic ID card, which is available through their site at www.nedelta.com/Patients.
+ID Cards: Northeast Delta Dental will issue an initial set of plastic ID cards to new primary subscribers only at the time of enrollment.
+They do not issue replacement cards and any future name or plan changes will be reflected on the subscriber’s electronic ID card, which is available through their site at www.nedelta.com/Patients.
 The ID card includes the primary subscriber’s name and ID number (the ID number is the same for all covered family members).
 All a subscriber really needs to know is his or her subscriber ID to obtain services.
 When a dental office calls or goes online to verify coverage, they also receive all the information needed to submit a claim.

 Northeast Delta Dental